 Author: Max Gottschlich

-The recent examination of the objective repercussions of an uninhibited technical-practical relationship towards nature in the form of ecological crises poses an enormous challenge not only to economics and politics, but first and foremost to thinking.
+The recent examination of the objective repercussions of an uninhibited technical-practical relationship with nature in the form of ecological crises poses an enormous challenge not only to economics and politics, but first and foremost to thinking.
 For the actual problem cannot be solved directly at the level of action.
 It is not enough to demand new standards for action to avoid unpleasant consequences and to secure nature as a "resource" for future generations.
-In utilitarian calculations we are still within the field of technical-practical conduct, the reduction of nature to its use and utility.
+In utilitarian calculations we are still within the field of technical-practical conduct, here nature is still reduced to utility and use value.
 Part of the problem is also the current spread of a quasi-natural-religious ideology, which comes dangerously close to the archaic idea of the sacrifice of man for the good of nature.
-In this ideology, the scientific and technical understanding of nature which reduces nature to a system of functional matters of fact (Wittgenstein) strikes back at its originator, in that man places himself under the dominion of this functionality and judges himself to be a dysfunctional element that may have to be eliminated.
+In this ideology, the scientific and technical understanding of nature which reduces nature to a system of functional matters of fact (as does Wittgenstein) strikes back at its originator, in that man places himself under the dominion of this functionality and judges himself to be a dysfunctional element that may have to be eliminated.

-Rather, the time now has come for what Hegel calls "the liberation of nature" (Befreiung der Natur).
+Rather, the time has now come for what Hegel calls "the liberation of nature" (Befreiung der Natur).
 What is meant by this is not a call for “actionism”, but something much more radical: a revolution of consciousness.
-This consists in taking a step away from the technical-practical understanding of nature, by means of which we transform nature into the realm of a transparent world of objects in which any alterity is excluded, and move towards a thinking of nature that understands nature as another self in propria.
+This revolution consists in stepping back from the technical-practical understanding of nature by means of which we transform nature into the realm of a transparent world of objects in which any alterity is excluded.
+The next step we have to take is to move towards a thinking of nature that understands nature as another self in propria.
 Only this could open the way for a truly new, spiritual culture of respect and thus experience of nature carried by the fact that – to borrow a notion from of Wilhelm v.
-Humboldt – we experience "the most intimate relationship" (innigste Verwandtschaft) in the strangeness of the gestalts of nature.
+Humboldt – we experience "the most intimate affinity" (innigste Verwandtschaft) in the strangeness of the gestalts of nature.
 But the path to a sympathetic conduct is not easily affordable.
 Appeals for emotional identification with nature - which is what representatives of a deep ecology demand - are not enough.
-For in nature as an object of exact science I find myself as the understanding (Verstand) in terms of Kant, but not as a human being.
+For in nature as an object of exact science I find myself only as the understanding (Verstand) in Kantian terms or as a logical I, but not as an existing human being.
 Hence what is needed is a revolution in the concept of nature itself.
 But this can only be achieved by those revolutions in the concept of thinking itself that are linked to the names of Kant and Hegel.

 The success in the progressive pushing back of this barrier feigns all too easily that a tremendous price has to be paid: